saurabh97kum/credit-risk-analytics/README.md

 ## Notes

 - The `reports/` folder contains generated figures and Excel reports.
-- The `src/` folder has reusable functions to keep notebooks clean.
-- The `tests/` folder contains validation scripts for reproducibility.
 - Ensure paths in notebooks match your local project folder.

 ---